spacetelescope/stginga/docs/source/plugins_manual/tvmark.rst

-To create a table that this plugin can read, one can use results from :ref:`ginga:sec-plugins-pick` or :ref:`local-plugin-mipick`, in addition to creating a table by hand, using :ref:`Astropy ASCII Tables <astropy:io-ascii>`, etc.
+To create a table that this plugin can read, one can use results from :ref:`ginga:sec-plugins-pick` or :ref:`local-plugin-mipick`, in addition to creating a table by hand, using :ref:`Astropy Table <astropy:astropy-table>`, etc.

 Used together with :ref:`local-plugin-tvmask`, you can overlay both point